ProCare Advantage Plan Compliance

 ProCare Advantage (HMO I-SNP) is committed to acting with integrity and making decisions based on the highest standards of ethical behavior, including complying with applicable laws and regulations.

-To ensure the provision of quality health care services in compliance with these laws, ProCare Advantage has developed a compliance program that provides guidelines and assigns responsibilities for controls and procedures that promote consistent and proper organizational behavior.
+To ensure the provision of quality health care services in compliance with applicable laws and regulations, ProCare Advantage developed a compliance program that provides guidelines and assigns responsibilities for controls and procedures that promote consistent and proper organizational behavior.

 The Compliance Program has been developed to assist in establishing a culture within ProCare Advantage that promotes the prevention, detection, and resolution of instances of conduct that do not conform to federal and state law and federal and state health care program requirements.